Skip to main content

 General Collection Guidelines

-The Native American Studies Liaison at WVU Libraries selects material to support the research of undergraduates, teaching faculty; and other researchers in the Program for Native American Studies (NAS).
+The collections strategist at WVU Libraries selects material to support the research of undergraduates, teaching faculty; and other researchers in the Program for Native American Studies (NAS).
 The NAS Program offers a minor and includes faculty and program committee members from departments throughout the university including History, English, Women and Gender Studies, the School of Nursing, the College of Applied Human Sciences, Department of Dental Practice and Rural Health, Latin American Studies.
 In addition to local faculty, lecturers and program committee members are practicing archeologists, lawyers, guides, teachers and more, as well as members of Native American tribes or of tribal descent.

 Collection Parameters